 - And the most important self-care measure is to avoid scratching.
 Scratching can lead to further inflammation and damage to the skin and can worsen the itching.

 Homoeopathic medicines for skin allergies and itching

 Some of the best remedies for itching and skin allergies are:

 Arsenicum album: It is useful in treating skin ailments such as chronic urticaria, chronic eczema and psoriasis.
 The rash might be papular and cause a burning sensation.
 Wheals, which are induced due to consistent exposure to cold can also be remedied by this remedy.

 Apis Mellifica: It is useful when urticarial infections have a sudden onset with a widespread appearance of welts.
 Hives that spread all over the body and bed rashes can also be treated with this drug.

-Medorrhinum: Babies having rashes around their anus, diaper rash are generally recommended.
+Medorrhinum: For babies having rashes around their anus, diaper rashes are generally recommended.